-- 72 The TOE provides specific security functionality that can be used by the Security IC Embedded Software.
-In the following specific security functionality is listed which is not derived from threats identified for the TOE's environment because it can only be decided in the context of the Security IC application, against which threats the Security IC Embedded Software will use the specific security functionality. - 73 ST applies the Protection policy during TOE Development and Production (BSI.P.Process-TOE) as specified below. - 74 ST applies the Additional Specific Security Functionality policy (AUG1.P.Add-Functions) as specified below. - 75 No other Organisational Security Policy (OSP) has been defined in this ST since their specifications depend heavily on the applications in which the TOE will be integrated.
-The Security Targets for the applications embedded in this TOE should further define them.
+- 78 The TOE provides specific security functionality that can be used by the Security IC Embedded Software.
+In the following specific security functionality is listed which is not derived from threats identified for the TOE's environment because it can only be decided in the context of the Security IC application, against which threats the Security IC Embedded Software will use the specific security functionality. - 79 ST applies the Protection policy during TOE Development and Production (BSI.P.Process-TOE) as specified below. - 80 ST applies the Additional Specific Security Functionality policy (AUG1.P.Add-Functions) as specified below. - 81 A new Organisational Security Policy (OSP) is defined here below.
+This OSP is related to the capability provided by the TOE to load Security IC Embedded Software into the NVM after TOE delivery, in a controlled manner, during composite product manufacturing.
+The use of this capability is optional, and depends on the customer's production organization

-BSI.P.Process-TOEProtection during TOE Development and Production: An accurate identification is established for the TOE.
-This requires that each instantiation of the TOE carries this unique identification.
+''' BSI.P.Process-TOEProtection during TOE Development and Production: An accurate identification is established for the TOE.
+This requires that each instantiation of the TOE carries this unique identification. '''

-AUG1.P.Add-Functions Additional Specific Security Functionality: The TOE shall provide the following specific security functionality to the Security IC Embedded Software: - Data Encryption Standard (DES), - Triple Data Encryption Standard (3DES).
+A UG1.P.Add-Functions Additional Specific Security Functionality: The TOE shall provide the following specific security functionality to the Security IC Embedded Software: - Data Encryption Standard (DES), Triple Data Encryption Standard (3DES).
 Note that DES is no longer recommended as an encryption function in the context of smart card applications.
-Hence, Security IC Embedded Software may need to use triple DES to achieve a suitable strength.
+Hence, Security IC Embedded Software may need to use triple DES to achieve a suitable strength. Ρ .Controlled-ES-Loading Controlled loading of the Security IC Embedded Software: The TOE shall provide the capability to import the Security IC Embedded Software into the NVM, in a controlled manner, either before TOE delivery, under ST authority, either after TOE delivery, under the composite product manufacturer authority.
+This capability is not available in User configuration.